harish0201/Smart_Mind_Map/UPDATES.md

 - changes to the backend/main.py
 - prepared the foundational schema for the future knowledge base: for citations, chunking and embedding, categorization - node tags
 - added /api/db/version to check schema version and record counts, /api/db/export to download backup of the sqlite database
+- Added the `UPDATES.md` to the `README.md` to describes the purpose of this document